hao-xu-97/CSCI2963-lab/lab5.md

 ![gitstat eve](https://snag.gy/WujdoZ.jpg)
-The number of lines of code shown here is different from before and there is also a discrepancy with the number of authors
+The number of lines of code shown here is different from before and there is also a discrepancy with the number of authors The Pokedex project shown 806169 lines of code before but only 495621 lines of code here.
+The EveOnlineMarketAnalysis project had 62688 lines of code before but 302425 here and here it shows 10 authors instead of 7.
+The other informations are more consistent.

 https://youtu.be/O-CAW-NZNcI